-MD/MBA Program
+MD/MBA

-The MD/MBA program is a four-year joint degree program offered by the School of Medicine and the Rawls School of Business at Texas Tech University.
+The MD/MBA program is a four year dual degree program offered by the School of Medicine and the Rawls School of Business at Texas Tech University.
 Students complete the MBA component of the degree during the first two years of medical school and can complete years 3 and 4 of the MD curriculum on any TTUHSC SoM campus.

-MD/PhD Program
+MD/PhD

-The School of Medicine and the Graduate School of Biomedical Sciences jointly offer the MD/PhD program.
-The PhD component may be completed after Year 2 or Year 3 of the MD curriculum and is generally completed within three to four years.
+The School of Medicine and the Graduate School of Biomedical Sciences offer the MD/PhD dual degree program.
+The PhD component may be completed after Year 2 or Year 3 of the MD curriculum and may be completed within three to four years in most cases.